openhab/openhab-docs/configuration/items.md

 1. First create the Item in PaperUI under Configuration Items.
 2. Next navigate to the Thing that has the Channel to link to the Item.
-3. Click on the expand icon to the right of the Channel to link to the Item and press the `+` next to "Linked Items."
+3. Click on the "expand" icon to the right of the Channel to link to the Item and press the `+` next to "Linked Items."
 4. Select the Item from the list and press "Link".

 ##### Text File Linking